dedelala/disco/README.md

 Cue is also a command action, with this config in place we can run `disco cue light-on`.
 Cues can cue cues.

-**Footgun** there is no detection for a circular cue reference.
+There is no detection for a circular cue reference.
 Please, do not.

 ### chase